-For the second time, Peg found herself the subject of an intervention—a structured process in which a person (or group of people) steps in to interrupt some kind of negative behavior pattern that they’ve witnessed in a loved one.
-Although most people associate interventions with addiction and substance abuse, they’re also considered a strategy for helping people with mental illness and eating disorders who are resistant to treatment.
-“An intervention can be as simple as addressing and challenging a behavior—pointing out a pattern and offering treatment,” says Justine Jones, MSMFT, primary therapist at the Northeast Addictions Treatment Center in Massachusetts.
+For the second time, Peg found herself the subject of an intervention—a structured process in which a person (or group of people) steps in to interrupt some kind of negative behavior pattern that they've witnessed in a loved one.
+Although most people associate interventions with addiction and substance use disorders, they're also considered a strategy for helping people with mental illness and eating disorders who are resistant to treatment.
+"An intervention can be as simple as addressing and challenging a behavior—pointing out a pattern and offering treatment," says Justine Jones, MSMFT, primary therapist at the Northeast Addictions Treatment Center in Massachusetts.

 In other cases, like Peg's, interventions also come with an ultimatum: Either follow the treatment plan laid out by loved ones or prepare to be cut off from family and friends, financially and socially.
 "Ultimatums are necessary at times, especially if you have someone very resistant to getting help," says Jones.
 "Even if they go to treatment just to have a place to stay or to appease their family, there is still a likelihood that they could have a breakthrough while they're in treatment, even if they didn't want it for themselves.
 It gives them a chance to stabilize, get sober, and do some reflecting."